ou-medinfo/medbertjp/README.md

 # Japanese Medical BERT
 Trials of pre-trained BERT models for the medical domain in Japanese.
-The medical corpora are scraped for academic use from [Today's diagnosis and treatment : premium](https://www.igaku-shoin.co.jp/bookDetail.do?book=89056), which consists of 15 digital references for clinicians in Japanese published by [IGAKU-SHOIN Ltd.](https://www.igaku-shoin.co.jp/).
+The medical corpora are scraped for academic use from [Today's diagnosis and treatment: premium](https://www.igaku-shoin.co.jp/bookDetail.do?book=89056), which consists of 15 digital references for clinicians in Japanese published by [IGAKU-SHOIN Ltd.](https://www.igaku-shoin.co.jp/).
 The general corpora are extracted from a Wikipedia dump file (jawiki-20190901) on https://dumps.wikimedia.org/jawiki/.

 ## Our demonstration models
   * [medBERTjp - MeCab-IPAdic](https://github.com/ou-medinfo/medbertjp/releases/tag/v0.1-mi)